ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage resources
 ----------------

-In several cases the test bed supports the definition of rich content as documentation or as a means of customising the experience of a community's members.
+In several cases the Test Bed supports the definition of rich content as documentation or as a means of customising the experience of a community's members.
 Specifically, rich content is available as:

 * Community :ref:`landing pages<community__manage_landing_pages>`, :ref:`legal notices<community__manage_legal_notices>` and :ref:`error templates<community__manage_error_templates>`.